luigiselmi/docker-elasticsearch/README.md

  }
 }
 ```
 We can now index some data

     $ curl -XPOST "http://localhost:9200/thessaloniki/floating-cars" -H "Content-Type: application/json" -d @fcd-data.json

-sending the data as a JSON file, e.g.
+sending the data as a JSON file to the elasticsearch docker container.
+In case the container is not a local container we must
+use its service name or hostname.

 ```
 {